I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-startsymbolmatchwide.md

 <p> </p>

 ## -remarks
 <p>This method initializes a symbol search.
-The results of the search can be obtained by repeated calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547856">GetNextSymbolMatch</a>.
-When all the desired results have been found, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff543008">EndSymbolMatch</a> to release resources the engine holds for the search.</p>

-<p>For more information about symbols, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558824">Symbols</a>.</p>

-<p>This method initializes a symbol search.
-The results of the search can be obtained by repeated calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547856">GetNextSymbolMatch</a>.
-When all the desired results have been found, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff543008">EndSymbolMatch</a> to release resources the engine holds for the search.</p>
+The results of the search can be obtained by repeated calls to <a href="debugger.getnextsymbolmatch">GetNextSymbolMatch</a>.
+When all the desired results have been found, use <a href="debugger.endsymbolmatch">EndSymbolMatch</a> to release resources the engine holds for the search.</p>

 <p>For more information about symbols, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558824">Symbols</a>.</p>